theramiyer/blog/content/page/politics.md

 I am unaffiliated with any political party.
 When my views align with a party’s, it’s coincidental---probability, not endorsement.
 Likewise, disagreements are equally probable.

 - I respect a politician only when they earn it through concrete actions.
 - I have no favourite party or politician.
-(Nor am I a member of any political party.)
+- During elections, I select a candidate based on their track record and future potential, irrespective of party affiliation.
+Choosing the head of the legislature or executive isn’t my role as a citizen; instead, I vote for the representative in my own constituency whom I find most approachable and accountable.

 ## Economic Outlook
-- I favour a _free‑market, capitalist_ system (excluding crony capitalism).
+- I favour a _progressive capitalist_ system---a market‑oriented system that encourages innovation and competition while rejecting crony capitalism and prioritizing social equity, environmental stewardship, and democratic oversight.
 - I welcome foreign investment and use imported goods without shame.
-- Domestic products are not inherently inferior; I choose items based on utility, not origin (with the notable exception of China, whenever possible).
+- Domestic products are not inherently inferior; I choose items based on utility, not origin (with the notable exception of hostile neighbours, whenever possible).

 ## Beliefs & Social Values